ghdl/ghdl/doc/contribute.rst

      * Anything else that you think would be helpful.

 ..
 NOTE::
    If you don't know the LRM, be aware that an issue claimed as a bug report may be rejected because there is no bug according to it.
 GHDL aims at implementing VHDL as defined in `IEEE 1076 <http://ieeexplore.ieee.org/document/4772740/>`_.
 However, some other tools allow constructs which do not fully follow the standard revisions.
-Therefore, comparisons with other VHDL is not a solid argument.
+Therefore, comparisons with other VHDL variants is not a solid argument.
 Some of them are supported by GHDL (see :ref:`IEEE_library_pitfalls`), but any such enhancement will have very low priority.

 .. _requesting_enhancements: